Supriya1281/Capstone-Project-part-2/README.md

 # Capstone-Project-part-2
+Scenario
+With a clean dataset in hand, you must now produce two predictive models: one for regression (predicting a continuous output) and one for binary classification.
+You must preprocess the data correctly to avoid data leakage, handle class imbalance where applicable, and evaluate both models rigorously

 Supervised Machine Learning Model — Build, Train, and Evaluate

 With a cleaned dataset in hand, I produced two predictive models: one for regression (predicting a continuous output) and one for binary classification.
 I preprocessed the data correctly to avoid data leakage, handle class imbalance where applicable, and evaluate both models rigorously.